osism/osism.github.io/docs/guides/deploy-guide/manager.md

 | `ANSIBLE_BECOME_ASK_PASS` | Boolean | Toggle to prompt for privilege escalation password.                                                                                                                           |
 | `ANSIBLE_SSH_ARGS`        | String  | If set, this will override the Ansible default ssh arguments.                                                                                                                 |
 | `ANSIBLE_USER`            | String  | The user Ansible ‘logs in’ as.                                                                                                                                                |

-To verify the creation of the operator user, use the private key file `id_rsa.operator`.
+To verify the proper creation of the operator user, use the private key file `id_rsa.operator`.
 Make sure you purge all keys from ssh-agent identity cache using `ssh-add -D`.
 You can print the list using `ssh-add -l`.
 The list should be empty.

 ```
 ssh-add -D
-ssh -o IdentitiesOnly=yes -i id_rsa.operator dragon@testbed-manager
+ssh -o IdentitiesOnly=yes -i  PATH_TO_YOUR_SECRETS/id_rsa.operator dragon@YOUR_MANAGER_NODE
 ```

 ### Step 2: Apply the network configuration